floooh/oryol/doc/ShaderGenerators.md

 #### Build Process Integration

-Oryol already comes with a general source code generation mechanism integrated into the build process, called 'generator scripts'.
-This usually converts one XML file into one C++ header and one C++ source file through a python script selected in the header of the XML file.
+Oryol already comes with a general source code generation mechanism called 'generator scripts'.
+This usually converts one XML file into one C++ header and one C++ source file through a python script which is selected in the header of the XML file.

-This process is already integrated transparently as a CMake pre-build-step into the compile process.
+This process is already integrated into the build process as a CMake pre-build-step.

 For shader generation there is only a minimal XML file per shader library which contains the name of the library and where to find the shader snippet files for the library, e.g.: